What General Practitioners Should Know About Shelter Animals

 Behaviours commonly masked in the shelter and emerging only after adoption include separation anxiety (absent in the kennel, triggered once a bond forms), resource guarding, leash reactivity, multi-pet conflict, and in cats, stress-related marking or spraying.
 Owners should be advised not to judge behaviour in the first two to four weeks and to allow the animal to explore and settle at its own pace.

 Some animals leaving the shelter will have been on medications — gabapentin, trazodone, or other anxiolytics — prescribed to manage kennel stress or facilitate handling.
-These may no longer be necessary once the animal is in a calm home environment.
+These may no longer be necessary once the animal is in a calm home environment and should be weaned gradually rather than stopped abruptly.
+Review the discharge records or contact the prescribing veterinarian to confirm what was given, at what dose, and for how long before making changes.